 YouTube offers a helpful selection of avocado growing tips and videos from avocado enthusiasts all over the world

 The free, virtual library of avocado knowledge.
 Search for documents, research and more

 - Avocado Variety Information*

 Almost 1,000 varieties of avocados are identified on this page.
 Also available through this site is general avocado information, resources on flowering, irrigation, phenology and rootstocks

-* Please note: The California Avocado Commission provides this link as a convenience to you; the link should not be considered an endorsement by the Commission of the third-party website or the company who owns it.
-The Commission is not responsible for the quality, safety, completeness, or accuracy or nature of the content of the linked website.
+* Please note: The California Avocado Commission provides this information as a convenience to you; it should not be considered an endorsement by the Commission of a third-party website or the company who owns it.
+The Commission is not responsible for the quality, safety, completeness, or accuracy or nature of the content of the linked websites.